HandsOnDataViz/book/organize/spreadsheet/tutorial.md

 - Microsoft Excel: many people are familiar with this tool, which also has advanced features, but it is not free
 - [LibreOffice](http://www.libreoffice.org/): a powerful open-source alternative to Microsoft Office, which anyone can [freely download](http://www.libreoffice.org/download) for Mac/Windows/Linux, with donation requested
-- [Google Sheets](https://www.google.com/sheets/about/): free spreadsheet tool on the Google Drive platform, works in modern browsers, requires free account
+- [Google Sheets](https://www.google.com/sheets/about/): free spreadsheet tool on the Google Drive platform, works in modern browsers, requires free account.

 All steps illustrated below are nearly the same across these three spreadsheet tools.

 ## Make clean column headers and sheets